Learn how easy it is to make these beautiful and natural acorn napkin ties. Perfect for adorning your Thanksgiving table or any time of year.

 - Glue gun and glue sticks

-How to Prep Acorns for Crafting
+Prep Acorns for Crafting

-Who knows what lurks in and on the acorns you find on the ground.
+Who knows what lurks in and on the acorns you find on the ground?
 Start by washing them in some water to get as much of the surface dirt off as you can.

+Step 3.
 Use some wire cutters to clip off the stem of the top of the cap.

+Step 5.
 Thread one end of the cord through the acorn cap from the top.
 Then use a bit of hot glue to glue the cord to the inside of the cap.
 You can make the cord length as long or as short as you want.
 I chose 30 inches to make sure that it would wrap around the napkin a few times.

+Step 6.
 Once it dries, make a knot at the top side of the cap.
 This is purely for decorative purposes.
 I think it looks a little like the stem that was cut off, so that's why I added this step.

+Step 7.
 Next, glue the nut to the cap.
 Then attach the other end of the cord to the first acorn's mate.

-I really love the natural look of this acorn napkin tie, especially for Thanksgiving.
-Although they would be pretty for any dinner setting all year long.
 However, you could take it a step further and paint your acorns.
 Paint the hat gold and leave the nut natural.
-Or, leave the hat and paint the nut in gold or other bright colors like I did for this mini Christmas tree last year.
+Or, leave the hat alone and paint the nut in gold or other bright colors like I did for this mini Christmas tree last year.

 And, if you want to be especially generous you could give them as a favor to your guests after the party is over.